 Gemstones have been in use since ancient times for rejuvenating the body, mind, and soul.
 It is not something new to know that stones can aid in healing physically, mentally, and emotionally.
 However, each of them has distinct properties and meanings.

-Through vibrations, they interact with our body.
-Through an elegant jewelry piece, they adorn the body.
+Through vibrations, they interact with our bodies.
+Through elegant jewelry pieces, they adorn the body.
 The healing power is believed to be rendered when stones are used in jewelry.
 Thus, their application is simple: wear a stone as jewelry and experience the healing power.

 Howlite is a distinct mineral available in old evaporite sediments that are rich in gypsum.
 Composed of hydrous calcium borate, the resulting stone features irregular cauliflower-like stacks and reflects a bone-like luster.
 In other words, there are nodules appearing similar to cauliflower heads.
 Its nickname comes from its porcelain or white marble look.

 Inherently, this stone is white or light grey in color with brown, black, or grey veining that appears to be a spider web.
 However, it is usually dyed green, red to mimic a coral stone, or blue to imitate a turquoise stone.

 When cut, grey to black matrix veins is seen.
 Due to these characteristics, the stone is also known as white buffalo turquoise, white turquoise, lapis howlite, kaolinite, and silico boro calcite.

 The borate mineral present in sedimentary rocks was found first in the 19th century in Canada by Henry How, who was the nation’s geologist, chemist, and mineralogist.
 It came to his attention by a team of miners who came across the mineral at the time of mining in Nova Scotia.
 They found it to be an annoyance, as it was tougher to excavate than gypsum.